matias-ceau/scripts/docs/scripts/command_prompt.sh.md

-# Command prompt (history-based launcher)
+# Command prompt (history launcher)

 ---

-**command_prompt.sh**: Pick a past command from shell history via fzf and output it
+**command_prompt.sh**: Fuzzy-pick a past shell command and output it

 ---

 ### Dependencies

 - `bash`
-- `shell_history_info.sh` — provides history entries (used with `-l`)
+- `shell_history_info.sh` — custom helper that prints shell history (used with `-l`)
-- `improved-fzfmenu.sh` — fzf-based menu wrapper (handles terminal UI, sorting, ANSI, etc.)
+- `improved-fzfmenu.sh` — custom fzf wrapper used to display the picker UI
-- `cut` — extracts the command field from tab-separated output
+- `cut` — from `coreutils`

 ### Description

-This script is a tiny “command prompt” helper that turns your shell history into an interactive launcher.
-It works as a pipeline:
+This script provides a small “command prompt” powered by your shell history.
+It:

+1. Calls `shell_history_info.sh -l` to retrieve a list of history entries.
-1. `get_cmd()` calls `shell_history_info.sh -l`, then extracts the second field with `cut -f2`.
-This implies `shell_history_info.sh -l` outputs a tab-separated format where field 2 is the actual command string.
+2. Extracts only the command field via `cut -f2` (expects tab-separated output where field 2 is the command).
-2. `fzf_cmd()` feeds those commands into `improved-fzfmenu.sh` configured as:
+3. Pipes the command list into `improved-fzfmenu.sh` configured as:
-   - `--terminal-title=cmd_prompt` to set a recognizable terminal title (nice for qtile rules/scratchpads),
+   - `--terminal-title=cmd_prompt` to make the spawned terminal easy to spot in qtile
-   - `--tac` to reverse order (so newest items appear first if the wrapper mirrors `tac` behavior),
+   - `--tac` to reverse the list (most recent commands first)
-   - `--ansi` to preserve coloring if present.
+   - `--ansi` to preserve any color codes (if your history helper outputs ANSI)

-Finally, `get_cmd | fzf_cmd` prints the selected command to stdout.
-Typically, you’d capture/evaluate it elsewhere (e.g., insert into your prompt, copy to clipboard, or execute).
+The final selected line is printed to stdout.
+This design makes it composable: you can *capture* the selection, *paste* it, or *execute* it elsewhere depending on how you bind it in qtile.

 ### Usage

-Run it from a terminal (or from qtile via a keybinding launching a terminal command):

-    ~/.scripts/bin/command_prompt.sh

-Use it as an interactive selector and then:
+Run interactively (it opens an fzf menu via your wrapper):

+    command_prompt.sh

+Typical “tldr” compositions:

-- Print selected command (default behavior):
+- Print a command, then copy it:

-    selected="$(~/.scripts/bin/command_prompt.sh)"
-    printf '%s\n' "$selected"
+    command_prompt.sh | wl-copy

-- Execute the selected command (be careful):
+- Execute the selected command immediately (use with care):

-    bash -lc "$(~/.scripts/bin/command_prompt.sh)"

-- Copy to clipboard (example):

-    ~/.scripts/bin/command_prompt.sh | wl-copy
+    eval "$(command_prompt.sh)"

+- In qtile, bind to a key and open in a terminal that runs it, or integrate with a prompt widget that inserts text from stdout (recommended) instead of executing.

 ---

 > [!TIP]
-> Consider adding an explicit “execute vs output” mode (e.g., `--run`), and handle empty selections (`fzf` exit code) to avoid running an empty string.
-Also, relying on `cut -f2` assumes stable tab-separated output; using a more robust parser or documenting the expected `shell_history_info.sh -l` format would prevent breakage.
+> The script currently only *outputs* the chosen command; it doesn’t execute it.
+That’s safer, but you may want to document/standardize how you consume the output (clipboard vs prompt insert vs eval).
+Also, relying on `cut -f2` assumes `shell_history_info.sh -l` is consistently tab-delimited; consider making the delimiter explicit (`cut -d $'\t' -f2`) or switching to a more robust parser if commands can contain tabs/formatting.